Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 The Relying Party ID (RPID) is explicitly configured in `C_FIDO_RPID`

-The client data is a concatenation of two items.
+The client data is a concatenation of three items.

+The first item are 8 bytes with the values 0x45, 0x41, 0x50, 0x2d, 0x46, 0x49, 0x44, 0x4F (ASCII: "EAP-FIDO")

-The first item is derived from the TLS keying material:
+The second item is derived from the TLS keying material:

     FIDO_CHALLENGE_TLS = TLS-Exporter("fido challenge", NULL, 32)

-The second item is the optional additional client data sent by the server.
+The third item is the optional additional client data sent by the server.

-Both items are concatenated and hashed using SHA-256.
+All three items are concatenated and hashed using SHA-256.[^cryptoagility]{:jf}
 The result is the clientDataHash for the FIDO authentication.

+[^cryptoagility]: This has no crypto agility, as was correctly pointed out.
+This part comes from the WebAuthn spec, where SHA-256 is fixed.
+For EAP-FIDO we could opt for crypto agility, since the hashing algorithm is not neccesarily fixed.

 TODO: format of Authentication Requirements and how to send them using CTAP

 Completely TODO: Server side.
 How to validate.
 If up/uv was provided, even if not required, the server should update the "last up/uv seen" field for example.

+### Authentication requirements
+{: #auth_requirements }

+CTAP allows different authentication requirements to be requested.
+The server can request those by sending values in the `authentication requirements` attribute with either the Authentication Request or the Information Response message.

+For standardized options, numerical values are used.
+For experimental use cases, implementations can use text strings.
+Implementations MUST ignore text strings they do not recognize.

+At the time of writing, the CTAP protocol has two authentication options relevant to this specification: User Presence and User Verification.

+If the server includes a value of 1 in the Authentication Requirements attribute array, the supplicant MUST require user presence from the FIDO authenticator.
+If the server includes a value of 2, the supplicant MUST require user verification from the FIDO authenticator.

 ## Error conditions
 {: #error_conditions }